The best Labor Day sales for 2020

-Like so many holidays, Labor Day -- which celebrates the contributions and achievements of American workers -- has evolved into a sales event.
+Like so many other holidays, Labor Day -- which celebrates the achievements and contributions of American workers -- has evolved into a sales event.
 And despite the weirdness of living through a pandemic, this year is no exception.

-Many sales kicked off earlier this week, and many more have just arrived.
-Below, we've rounded up the cream of the deal crop, but check back throughout the weekend as we add more good stuff.
+A lot of Labor Day sales kicked off earlier this week, and many more are just starting to arrive.
+Below, we've rounded up the cream of crop when it comes to special offers, but keep checking back throughout the Labor Day weekend as we add more goodies and clearance items.

-And while you're looking around for Labor Day deals, here are a few others definitely worth checking out:
+And while you're hunting around for Labor Day deals, here are a few others definitely worth checking out:

 - We rounded up all the best Labor Day mattress sales.